MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ReportingNonCriticalTimeOut

-Specifies 1440 as the number of minutes before a detection in the non-critically failed state changes to the cleared state.
-You don't need to specify a value with this switch.
+Specifies 1440 as the number of minutes that Windows Defender waits before reporting a non-critical failure (detections in the non-critically failed state change the cleared state).

 **Tip**: This switch works only if the current value of the ReportingNonCriticalTimeOut property isn't 1440.
 If the value is already 1440, this switch does nothing.